SciBorgs/SciGuides/docs/projects/basic-subsystems/SimpleShooter.md

 ```

-The second runShooter method (the "double" one) will just call the DoubleSupplier one with a lambda.
+The second runShooter method (the "double" one) will just return the DoubleSupplier one with its double velocity.

 ```java
     public Command runShooter(double velocity) {